-Education/experience: Johan Sandin holds a PhD from Karolinska Institutet with a focus on neuropharmacology and has substantial international academic and industrial experience.
+Education/experience: Johan Sandin holds a PhD from Karolinska Institutet with a focus on neuropharmacology and has substantial international academic and industrial experience (>20 years).
 He has previously worked at AstraZeneca, where he held scientific, project and executive positions in charge of in vitro biology, in vivo pharmacology and biochemical biomarkers within the CNS field.

 Current assignments: Member of the board and CEO at Sandin Pharma Consulting AB.
-Member of the board and deputy CEO at ArgusEye AB.
-Member of the boards of AC Intressenter AB and Sinfonia Biotherapeutics AB.
+Member of the board of AC Intressenter AB.
 CEO of AlzeCure Discovery AB.

-Completed assignments (past five years): Member of the board of Sinfonia Biotherapeutics AB.
+Completed assignments (past five years): Member of the board and deputy CEO at ArgusEye AB.

-Name Position Employed/ worked for AlzeCure Holdings, shares 1 Martin Jönsson Chief Executive Officer 2020 409,466 Johan Sandin Chief Scientific Officer 2017 875,834 Birgitta Lundvik CFO 2017 122,500 Pontus Forsell Head of Discovery & Research 2017 907,477 Märta Segerdahl Head of Development 2021 74,166
+Name Position Employed/ worked for AlzeCure Holdings, shares1 Martin Jönsson Chief Executive Officer 2020 409,466 Johan Sandin Chief Scientific Officer 2017 875,834 Birgitta Lundvik CFO 2017 122,500 Pontus Forsell Head of Discovery & Research 2017 907,477 Märta Segerdahl Head of Development 2021 74,166

 1) Refers to own holding and that of physical related parties and legal persons.
-Holdings after registration of completed issue in December 2022.